best data visualization tool

 • Understand the Data

 1. Data Type - Data is often segregated as categorical or numerical.
-The first one includes customer segments or product categories, which is best represented through pie charts or bar charts.
-Numerical data includes sales figures or stock measurement.
+The first one includes customer segments or product categories, which are best represented through pie charts or bar charts.
+Numerical data includes sales figures or stock measurements.
 This is best represented through scatter plots or line charts.

 2. Data Relationships - Network diagrams or scatter plots are best for showing the relationships between variables.